bounswe/bounswe2022group5/deliverables/CMPE451_Customer_Presentation_Milestone_3/FM_Report_Group5.md

 Images and locations can be added to posts, comments and articles.
 Also text can be written in html format with hyperlinks, bold font, different size etc.

-Registered Users can also upvote or downvote post, articles and comments.
+Registered Users can also upvote or downvote posts, articles and comments.

-Registered Users have profiles and doctor profiles are visible for every user.
-Profile picture, personal info and medical history is the core part of user profile.
-Also posts, comments of user and upovoted posts and articles are available in profile page.
+Registered Users have profiles, and doctor profiles are visible for every user.
+Profile picture, personal info and medical history are the core parts of user profile.
+Also posts, comments of user, and upvoted posts and articles are available in profile pages.
 Accounts can be edited or deleted.

-There are also tags and a category can be added to discussion threads and articles.
+There are also tags, and a category can be added to posts and articles.
 In the posts, our system can suggest some related tags to users and redirects them to wiki page of the tag.
 This is done via semantic search using ontology of [National Library of Medicine](https://www.nlm.nih.gov/).
 All the tags related that post are visible in the post page.

-Users search the posts with gelocation, tags, category, title, body and user of the post.
+Users search the posts with gelocation, tags, category, title, body and author of the post.
 Search is very optimized and works very well.
 Also category follow is implemented and following categories are used in the algorithm of Forum Page.

-Text Annotation and Image Annotation is available with create, edit and delete feature.
-Users see all annotation of a post.
-Standard and schema is explained in Annotation Section of the Report.
+Text Annotation and Image Annotation are available with create, edit and delete feature.
+Users see all annotations of a post.
+Standard and schema are explained in Annotation Section of the Report.

-Chatbot was implemented in order to support users that don't have any idea about web site and categories.
-It can help users to find related posts about their disease and problems.
+Chatbot was implemented in order to support users that don't have any idea about the website and/or categories.
+It can help users to find related posts about their diseases and problems.
 It works as a decision tree with respect to input from user.

 ### Changes and Improvements Since Milestone 2

-For Milestone 2, we could not finish the Annotations although we plan to finish.
+For Milestone 2, we could not finish the Annotations although we plan to finish it.

 One of the reasons for this was that Front, Mobile and Backend had problems with synchronization.
 This was very important, especially as we needed to work together to determine annotation schema and understand the W3 Data Model.
 After Milestone 2, we determined the topics that we need to align and put them in a higher priority order.